saleor/saleor-docs/docs/api-reference.md

 <td valign="top"><a href="#boolean">Boolean</a></td>
 <td>

-Determines if page is visible in the storefront
+Determines if page is visible in the storefront.

 </td>
 </tr>